kanav19jain/shape-recognition-chatbot/README.md

 # shape-recognition-chatbot
-my team's  submission for the smart india hackathon 2024 round 1
+our team's  submission for the smart india hackathon 2024 round 1